 This is us!
 75 years of Basic Law.
 A publication history

-Foyer presentation and virtual exhibition at the German National Library’s German Museum of Books and Writing
+National Library’s German Museum of Books and Writing in Leipzig

 The Basic Law of the Federal Republic of Germany has been the foundation of German democracy for 75 years.
 At the time of its official promulgation on 23 May 1949, hardly anyone would have expected it to last for so long – least of all the members of the Parliamentary Council who passed the Basic Law on 8 May 1949 after nine months of intensive deliberation.

 The foyer presentation “This is us!
 75 years of Basic Law.
-A publication history” and the virtual exhibition are devoted to the basic law of our constitutional state, one key element of which is the protection of freedom of expression from extremist dissension.
+A publication history” at the German Museum of Books and Writing in Leipzig and the virtual exhibition are devoted to the basic law of our constitutional state, one key element of which is the protection of freedom of expression from extremist dissension.
 The exhibitions are the German National Library’s contribution to “Freedom of Speech Week”, in which attention will be drawn to the importance of freedom of speech in a free, democratic and diverse society and at the same time a step towards raising the profile of the German National Library as a democratic place.

 Formulated as a counter manifesto four years after the demise of the National Socialist dictatorship, the Basic Law defines the conditions that govern our peaceful co-existence.
 It compels the state to protect its citizens from despotism and violence and is also an expression of concepts of social justice.
 The fundamental rights set forth in the first few Articles in particular protect the freedoms of each and every individual.
 The Basic Law is an expression of humanitarianism and respect towards a pluralist society and affords protection from the arbitrary use of power by the state.